10 Deadliest Members Of Murder Incorporated

 Albert Anastasia

 The Lord High Executioner was one of the most formidable characters in mob history, and was joint in command with Lepke during Murder Inc’s ten year spell.
-Unlike many other Murder Inc members who were indicted and charged with murders when Abe Reles turned mob informant, Albert Anastasia managed to successfully duck under the radar.
-This was mainly due to Abe Reles being killed shortly before he was about to testify against The Mad Hatter.
+Unlike many other Murder Inc members who were indicted and charged with murders when Abe Reles turned mob informant, Albert Anastasia managed to successfully duck under the radar — mainly due to Reles being killed shortly before he was about to testify against him.

 Anastasia would go out in true mob fashion in late 1957 when he was gunned down in a barber’s chair at the Park Sheraton Hotel on orders from Vito Genovese.